Where to See the Best Christmas Lights in Philadelphia

 One of the festive homes on South 13th Street

 Miracle on South 13th Street is pure joy.
 For years, this group of neighbors has coordinated to light up their block in epic style.
-With displays, decorations, and all things holiday kitsch, it’s one of the most fun places to go at Christmas.
-The lights come on November 26, 2022.
-Location: 1600 block of South 13th Street.
-Read our detailed article about Miracle on South 13th Street.
+With displays, decorations, and all things holiday kitsch, it’s one of the most fun places to see at Christmas.
+The lights come on November 30, 2024 and are on nightly 5-11pm.
+It is truly one worth visiting every year.

 LumiNature